NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 ### `@specific`

 This is used if the source or target has a `specific` restriction.
-It will be documented separately.
+It is documented under [advanced concepts](advanced_concepts.html).

 ### `@bidirectional`